 The Loopback Generation Mode specifies the type of loopback to be placed on the circuit.
 The BRI card only generates loopback codes, it does not detect loopback codes.
-The options are ddsT (DDS loopback on the terminal side of the line), ddsN (DDS loopback on the network side of the line), v54T (V.54 loopback toward the terminal), v54N (V.54 loopback toward network), ft1T (fractional T1 loopback toward the terminal), ft1N (fractional T1 loopback toward the network), and eoc (embedded operations channel loopback towards the U interface for the BRI-U and BRI-SC cards.
+The options are ddsT (DDS loopback on the terminal side of the line), ddsN (DDS loopback on the network side of the line), v54T (V.54 loopback toward the terminal), v54N (V.54 loopback toward network), ft1T (fractional T1 loopback toward the terminal), ft1N (fractional T1 loopback toward the network), and eoc (embedded operations channel) allows loopback towards the U interface for the BRI-U and BRI-SC cards).

 The Loopback Generation option specifies different loopback codes depending on the selection of loopback generation mode above.
-The options for ddsT and ddsN are off (no loopback), B1ocu (an OCU loopback on the first B-channel), B1csu (a CSU loopback on the first B-channel), B1ds0 (a full DS0 loopback on the first B-channel), B1dsu (a DSU loopback on the first B-channel), B2ocu (an OCU loopback on the second B-channel), B2csu (a CSU loopback on the second B-channel), B2ds0 (a full DS0 loopback on the second B-channel), and B2dsu (a DSU loopback on the second B-channel).
+The options for ddsT and ddsN are off (no loopback), B1ocu (an OCU loopback on the first B-channel), B1csu (a CSU loopback on the first B-channel), B1dsu (a DSU loopback on the first B-channel), B2csu (a CSU loopback on the first B-channel), B2csu (a CSU loopback on the second B-channel), B2csu (a CSU loopback on the second B-channel), B2ds0 (a full DS0 loopback on the second B-channel), and B2dsu (a DSU loopback on the second B-channel).